 - Field trips to San Francisco and around the Bay Area

-- $50 to cover personal meals when off-site for program duties
+- Per diem to cover personal meals when off-site for program duties

-Up to $1500 reimbursement for airfare to visit ALC participants in their home countries (reimbursement must be requested within one year of program end date).
-Non-San Francisco Bay Area residents can use part of this reimbursement for domestic airfare to travel to Stanford for the program.
+- Visit new friends in Asia!
+Receive up to $1500 reimbursement for travel expenses to visit ALC participants in their home countries (reimbursement must be requested within one year of program end date)

-- Participate in a ten-day VIA-organized travel program to Tokyo and Rikuzentakata (a community recovering from the 2011 earthquake and tsunami disaster) directly after the ALC Program
+- Join a VIA Program!
+Coordinators can also choose to use $1500 towards a VIA program fee (fee reduction must be requested within one year of program end date).
+For example, in recent years, VIA has organized a ten-day program in Tokyo and Rikuzentakata (a community recovering from the 2011 earthquake and tsunami disaster) directly after the ALC Program.

 Application & Program Timeline

-- Position offers emailed to accepted applicants: Within two weeks of interview
+- Position offers emailed to accepted applicants: Within one week of interview

 - Applicants accept position offers: Within one week of offer

-- Pre-program Orientation & Training: April – July (monthly Skype calls)
+- Pre-program Orientation & Training: April – July (monthly group/individual Skype calls)

 - Training week (on-campus): July 27 – August 1, 2020

 - ALC Program (on-campus): August 2 – August 29, 2020